 The New Tech Landscape

 The future of tech belongs to those who understand that technology should serve humanity, not the other way around.
-This shift creates opportunities in several areas:
+This shift creates opportunities in several key areas:

-As Tim Cook, Apple’s CEO, observed: “Technology should be about human potential.
+“Technology should be about human potential.
 It should be about optimism.”

 Finding Your Place in the New Tech Paradigm